Physiotherapy isn't just a necessary evil – it can ease arthritis symptoms, keep you mobile and help you feel fabulous

 Physiotherapy isn’t just a necessary evil – it can actually do some real good and make you feel more fabulous.
 Honestly.

 If you listen to your physio and do the exercises properly (that’s not just once a fortnight before your appointment.
 Yes, you.
-We know what you’re up to) then you will start to feel the benefits.
+We know what you’re up to) then you will start to feel the benefits, whether you choose to click to view listing ahead of time or are referred to a clinic for such things.

 It’s not just people with arthritis who can benefit from physiotherapy – all the top athletes do it too.
 Just imagine you’re Jessica Ennis or Mo Farah.
 It’s about strengthening your body so you can get it to do what you want it to.